syeddaniyalg/passly-password-manager/README.md

 ## Status

-This project is not currently deployed.
-It is intended as a learning project covering authentication (including OAuth), REST API design, MongoDB schema modeling, and applied encryption, and is run locally as described above.
+This project is not currently deployed to a public environment.
+It is intended as a learning project covering authentication (including OAuth), REST API design, MongoDB schema modeling, applied encryption, containerization, and Kubernetes-based orchestration, and is run locally or in a local cluster as described above.

 ## License